-DAN-12 - Kinesiology for Pilates/Dance
+DAN-12 - Kinesiology for Pilates/Dance 3 units UC, CSU 3

 This course is designed to provide students with an understanding of the human body in motion as it learns and experiences the repertoire of the Pilates Method of body conditioning and dance.
 The course addresses the anatomical and biomechanical principles as they apply to these forms of movement.
 54 hours lecture.